jpedrosa/sua/docs/Data_Types.md

 UnsafePointer\<CChar\> type as parameter.

-While it is possible to convert types from one kind to another sometimes relatively easy, it may require enough mental gymnastics to make it an unwelcome thought.
+While it is possible to convert types from one kind to another sometimes relatively easily, it may require enough mental gymnastics to make it an unwelcome thought.
 As such, I still like to support those different data types when I can.
 Even though I'm not sure supporting the CChar everywhere is a good idea necessarily.